lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [Back to Contents](#contents)

-A [Groovy script](https://docs.groovy-lang.org/latest/html/api/groovy/lang/Script.html) gets its context via [bindings](https://docs.groovy-lang.org/latest/html/api/groovy/lang/Binding.html) defined outside of the script.
-For connector scripts, the variable bindings are defined according to the registered [connector type](https://backstage.forgerock.com/docs/idcloud-idm/latest/connector-reference/preface.html#remote-connectors-desc) (Groovy, Scripted REST, or Scripted SQL for a scripted connector) and the [script operation type](https://backstage.forgerock.com/docs/idcloud-idm/latest/connector-dev-guide/groovy-operations.html) exposed as an [ICF interface](https://backstage.forgerock.com/docs/idcloud-idm/latest/connector-reference/interfaces.html).
+A [Groovy script](https://docs.groovy-lang.org/latest/html/api/groovy/lang/Script.html) gets its context via [bindings](https://docs.groovy-lang.org/latest/html/api/groovy/lang/Binding.html)—that is, global variables defined outside of the script.
+For connector scripts, the variable bindings are defined according to the registered [connector type](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/preface.html#remote-connectors-desc) (Groovy, Scripted REST, or Scripted SQL for a scripted connector) and the [script operation type](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/groovy-operations.html) exposed as an [ICF interface](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/interfaces.html).

-The connector type and the script operation type are derived from the connector configuration received by IDM at the time when the connection is registered, as described in the final step of the [Create a connector configuration over REST](https://backstage.forgerock.com/docs/idcloud/latest/solution-scripted-rest-connector.html) docs.
+The connector type and the script operation type are derived from the connector configuration received by IDM at the time when the connection is registered.

-> Currently, a scripted connection cannot be configured with the IDM admin UI.
->
-> At the same time, defining and capturing connection details as REST requests in your source code allows to describe your RCS setup in reproducible way and in conjunction with script development efforts and configuration.

 The final connection configuration will have reference to the connector type, scripts for different connector operations, and the language in which the scripts are written.